suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 <===========Why should be hire you=========>
-You should hire me because I bring a unique combination of skills, experiences, and qualities that align perfectly with the needs and values of your company.
+You should hire me because

 Technical Proficiency: I have a strong foundation in frontend development, proficient in HTML, CSS, and JavaScript, along with expertise in modern frameworks like React.